zhannamatuzak/porada-de/README.md

 ## Design

-* The Design of this website is based on the design of the Facebook page of the project [Porada-de.](https://www.facebook.com/PoradaDE)
+* The Design of this website is based on the design of the Facebook page of the project [Porada-de.](https://www.facebook.com/PoradaDE).
+The design ideas belongs to the founders (to my friend Vira and me).

 ![Design roots](documentation/facebook-page-design.png)